Introduction

 An Application Essay

-Additionally, you must answer an essay question that Harvard provides on their application portal.
-Unlike many other business schools, Harvard tends to keep their essay question very general.
 They typically require that you tell them about anything else you would like them to know as they consider your candidacy for the Harvard Business School MBA program.

 Recommendation Requirements

 You are also required to submit two recommendations as part of your application.
 Once you've chosen two recommenders, they will be asked to answer some questions regarding your personal qualities and skills.
-In 300 words or less, they must provide specific examples of how your "performance, potential, background, or personal qualities compare to those of other well-qualified individuals in similar roles."
-They must also "describe the most important piece of constructive feedback" they've given you, "detail[ing] the circumstances," and describing the way that you responded, in 250 words or less.

 Harvard is not very strict about whom these recommendations must come from, even those applying to their regular MBA program.
 For most MBA programs, the standard expectation is that at least one recommendation will come from a direct supervisor at your current job.
-This doesn't apply to applicants of the 2+2 program since you will not have any professional work experience at the time of your application.

-Harvard notes that all applicants should simply "[l]ook at the questions [they] are asking recommenders to complete," and "[f]ind people who know you well enough to answer them."
-You will be set if you can find someone to be your recommender that can attest to your character, your abilities, and your performance; this recommender can be a professor, advisor, or mentor of yours.
+You will be set if you can find someone to be your recommender who can attest to your character, your abilities, and your performance; this recommender can be a professor, advisor, or mentor of yours.
 The admissions board discourages recommendations from peers.

 Top Tips on How to Get Into the Harvard 2+2 Program